clebov/Breakthrough/README.txt

 How to run this program:

-Make sure you have python installed and that you have pygame installed:
+Make sure you have python (Version 3) installed and that you have pygame installed:
     Python: https://www.python.org/downloads/
     pygame: https://www.pygame.org/download.shtml